airball-aero/airball-embedded/firmware/airball_probe_esp32/calibration.md

 ## Probe design

 The probe is a semi-spherial body with 6 holes in it, as follows.
-Note that we ended up not using the "L" hole, but we acquired data for it.

 <img src="probe_hole_nomenclature.png">